iew Matthias Leuthard | Doctor of Science (Dr. Sc. ETH Zurich)

 Dynamic CGE Model

-Equity and Efficiency of Climate Policy in a Dynamic CGE Model with Endogenous Substitution and Growth
+Equity and Efficiency of Carbon Tax Policies in Switzerland with Endogenous Energy Substitution

 Accomplishments